-I have great admiration for those in inspirational stories, who buck the trend, don’t give up on life and also don’t give into people’s expectation of how they should live their lives.
+We have great admiration for those inspirational stories about life and for people who buck the trend.
+They don’t give up on life and also don’t give into people’s expectations of how they should live their lives.

 The number of baby boomers is expected to grow dramatically over the coming years in many countries.
-This will impact on the decisions of government planning and also every community and it’s health care.
+This will impact the decisions of government planning and also every community and its health care.

 The story tells of his dad’s drinking and the poverty in which he grew up.
 The book won numerous awards including the Pulitzer Prize.

 This Canadian lady became her running career when she retired from teaching.
-In her seventies, she started training for the field of athletics.
+In her seventies, she started training in the field of athletics.

 She actually became the world’s oldest high jumper ever recorded.
 Numerous awards and world records have followed her tremendous achievements.

 She is truly an amazing lady who has become such an inspiration to so many people including myself.